RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 - Download and customise a Fedora 34 image
 - Launch it as a virtual machine via OpenShift Virtualization
-- Install a basic application inside the VM.
+- Install a basic application inside the VM
 - Clone the VM
 - Test the clone to make sure it's identical to the source